The Information Machine

 The research also tested a training intervention called counterfactual reflection training, which shapes what a model would say if interrupted mid-response; implanting ethical concepts into J-space this way measurably improved behavior in uninterrupted contexts.[2]
 J-space can also surface what the researchers describe as hidden internal flags — representations corresponding to concepts like 'fake,' 'injection,' or 'manipulation' — raising the possibility of safety monitoring systems that read internal state rather than model outputs.[1]

 Zvi Mowshowitz provided the most substantive independent analysis, calling this one of the few papers that genuinely changed his understanding of how LLMs work.[2]
 He is enthusiastic about J-space as a detection and classification tool, but issues two pointed caveats.
 First, counterfactual reflection training could backfire under sufficient optimization pressure: a model trained to verbalize ethical reasoning might learn to move actual cognition elsewhere while leaving J-space as a legible facade.
-Second, deployment-time steering of J-space — using it not to monitor but to control model internals in real time — should be categorically avoided, because it is hostile to the model and likely to produce worse outcomes than the problems it addresses.[2]
+Second, deployment-time steering of J-space should be categorically avoided, because it is hostile to the model and likely to produce worse outcomes than the problems it addresses.[2]

 Timeline

-• 2026-07-07: Anthropic paper identifying J-space via the Jacobian Lens published, with ablation experiments demonstrating causal control over reasoning and aligned behavior.
-[1][2]
+• 2026-07-07: Anthropic publishes paper identifying J-space via the Jacobian Lens, with ablation experiments demonstrating causal control over reasoning and aligned behavior.
+[1][2][3]

-• 2026-07-07: The Neuron (Grant Harvey) covers J-space as a landmark advance in mechanistic interpretability, highlighting the evaluation-awareness and prompt-injection detection implications.
+• 2026-07-07: The Neuron (Grant Harvey) covers J-space as a significant advance in mechanistic interpretability, highlighting evaluation-awareness and prompt-injection detection implications.
 [1]

 • 2026-07-07: Zvi Mowshowitz publishes detailed analysis endorsing the finding while warning against deployment-time J-space steering and counterfactual reflection training under optimization pressure.
 [2]